Tristan Panduro

-January 2008) is a Danish footballer who plays as a midfielder for FC Copenhagen.
+January 2008) is a Danish footballer who plays as a midfielder for Belgian Pro League club Zulte Waregem.
 He is a Danish youth international.

 Club career

 Panduro joined FC Copenhagen's youth team in 2022, signing a contract until the end of 2025.

+On 10 January 2026, Panduro joined Belgian Pro League club SV Zulte Waregem, signing a two-and-a-half-year contract, with an option to extend it with two more years.

 International career

 He is a Danish youth international.
 Some reports suggest he is also eligible to represent England at international level.

 Style of play

 Panduro has been described as a versatile central midfield player.